How to apply - Vice-Chancellor's Scholars

 2. Receive an application ID

-3. Submit a scholarship form
+3. Submit an online scholarship application form

 Step 1: Submit an Application Form to study at RMIT Vietnam